- Woody Allen

 Though at times hilarious, Allen’s script never settles into pure comedy, even during Cliff’s scenes.
 Rather, it balances strains of tragedy and comic tragedy, marked by the film’s score that alternates between heavy Schubert and airier jazz selections.
 The film’s final coda, which takes place at the wedding of Ben’s daughter, brings these characters together and reveals through each how the universe is a cold, unjust place, and further annihilates any possibility of interpreting the film as a comedy.
 Instead of comedy and tragedy, Allen considers other oppositional forces.
 For example, in the Judah story, he questions the validity of religion against morality as a man-made contrivance.
 In both stories, Allen compares the ways in which we view ourselves versus the way others see us, the way the higher classes are usually corrupt and the lower classes naïve.
 But most of all, Allen questions the differences between reality and the fantasies we create; be it God, our fantastic belief that life imitates art, or our delusions that life should work out a certain way because we will it to.
 In this sense, Allen, though working in a format rich with symbolism and story developments otherwise associated with a dramatic un-reality, offers a film that is rooted in “the real” in terms of how the story unfolds for its characters in relation to the author’s views.

 A component of Judah’s rationalization involves a dreamed conversation with the rabbi, Ben.
-Although earlier in the film, Judah engaged Ben to discuss how the stability of his marriage had been threatened by Dolores, he has mentioned nothing of her further blackmail or his own plans of murder.
-Judah is too careful for that, and instead he imagines a conversation with Ben in which he deliberates on the question of morality in plotting a murder, and whether or not he will be punished by God.
-After the discussion wherein Ben takes the position of Judah’s father, Judah finally tells his imaginary Ben, “Jack lives in the real world.
+Although earlier in the film Judah discusses with Ben how Dolores has threatened the stability of his marriage, he has mentioned nothing of her further blackmail or his own plans of murder.
+Judah is too careful for that, and instead, he imagines a conversation with Ben in which he deliberates on the question of morality in plotting a murder, and whether or not he will be punished by God.
+After the discussion, wherein Ben takes the position of Judah’s father, Judah finally tells his imaginary Ben, “Jack lives in the real world.
 You live in the kingdom of heaven.”
 Judah’s father once said that he would choose God over Truth.
 Judah is the opposite, as God would judge his actions as immoral in this case.
 Truth, however, is ambivalent to any number of atrocities, not the least of which is murder.
 And so, Judah must take the path of Truth as defined by his aunt—it is the path that allows Judah’s comfortable life to proceed uninterrupted, and without the fear of punishment from some intangible force.

 During the shoot, Cliff meets Halley, a sweet production assistant who shares his interest in Dr. Levy and suggests Cliff’s documentary might have a chance at making her show’s fall schedule.
-He quickly falls in love and considers leaving Wendy for her.
-But in the course of filming, Cliff comes to believe that Lester wants Halley too, but just as one of his conquests.
+Cliff quickly falls in love and considers leaving Wendy for her.
+But in the course of filming, Cliff comes to believe that Lester wants Halley too—but just as one of his conquests.
 “I can tell,” he avows.
 He begins to build up to his eventual move on Halley while ignoring the signs of her growing romance with Lester, and when Cliff finally tries to kiss her, she lets him down easy.
-He warns Halley of Lester’s womanizing ways and she gives Cliff indulgent responses, while never confirming that she agrees with Cliff’s assessment—she subtly panders to his comments without addressing them.
+He warns Halley of Lester’s womanizing ways and she gives him indulgent responses, never confirming that she agrees with Cliff’s assessment, and subtly pandering to his comments without addressing them.
 This is because she does not agree, and even later falls in love with Lester.
 “He’s not what you think,” she explains.
 “He’s wonderful.
 He’s warm and caring and romantic.”
 Cliff can only reply, “He’s a success.
-He’s rich and he’s a success...
-This is my worst fear realized.”
+He’s rich and he’s a success… This is my worst fear realized.”
 The expression of defeat and devastation on Allen’s face at this moment may be his very best piece of dramatic acting.

 In both Judah and Cliff’s stories, there are thriving men of power who are corrupt and get away with murder or offenses relative thereto.
 Allen sees the world as an inequitable place where those in power get away with high crimes and smaller, more personal injustices, while the lower classes are stepped on in the process.
 In each case, these men of power seem aware of their own crimes, and it becomes their willingness to accept a life of transgression that leads them to success, whereas the morality of smaller men like Cliff holds them back.
 (This is not to suggest Cliff, or even Dolores, are wholly innocent; merely that their class prevents them from being corrupt on a grand scale.)
 In Judah’s case, he accepts his status as a pillar of his community and defends it against Dolores’ threat.
 He could have simply come clean to his wife and defused Dolores’ rage, but one of the reasons he refuses to admit his affair is because his wife would be crushed.
 “She worships me,” he says, and Judah could never live a life in which he did not feel exalted.
 As for Lester, he sees himself on the rough cut of Cliff’s footage, in which he’s shown seducing one of his young actresses; Cliff’s cutting compares Lester to Mussolini and an actual jackass, and so Lester fires Cliff.
 Nevertheless, Lester is content; the world views him as a success and he knows it, and he knows that the world will forever see Cliff as a loser.